 The need to minimise resistance to change and disruption suggests that the desired outcomes should be decomposed and realised via a series of changes that are less disruptive, rather than a ‘big bang’ approach.
 These should be ‘sold’ to the staff in the supply chain and designed to provide quick, early wins that will offset the negative aspects of change, continuing to build confidence in the supply chain and its future transformation, and delivering the sustained change required over time.

 Change takes time to come to fruition, and the scope of FLIS is ambitious.
 While the Public Accounts Committee may wish to examine progress in the near term, it must be remembered that changing the direction of defence logistics is a significant undertaking, and wholesale change cannot be delivered in a matter of a year or so.
 Instead, it will be important to look for evidence of a well-founded programme that understands the need for broad-based change, demonstrates a clear plan for its implementation, and is realising early benefits.
 This approach will be indicative of better performance in the future and of the delivery of the high-performing supply chain that the UK requires.

-Giles Beattie and Tom Watt are defence experts at PA Consulting Group.
+Tom Watt is a defence expert at PA Consulting Group.

 For more information on PA's defence expertise, click here.

 1 ‘The use of information to manage the defence logistics supply chain’, Committee of Public Accounts report, 18th July 2011.